-In the State of Maryland, child custody is determined by considering the totality of circumstances and the Court strives to craft an agreement that is in the best interest of the child.
+In the State of Maryland, child custody is determined by considering the totality of circumstances.
+The Court strives to craft an agreement that is in the best interest of the child.
 What exactly does that mean?
 Basically, no two child custody circumstances are the same and the Courts attempt to examine each case individually.
 Though each case is individually examined, there are basic elements the Court will consider and methods for improving the chances of a favorable outcome for both parents.

 Legal Custody vs. Physical Custody